-Norway's radiation protection regulations entered were recently revised, and the revised regulations entered into force on 1 January 2011.
-The regulations are based international endorsed standards like the IAEA Safety Standards No. 115, dose limits from ICRP 103 - as well as general requirements that radiation sources and equipment shall be produced according to latest version of applicable ISO and IEC standards.
-The radiation protection regulations contain a general requirement that licensees must adequate radiation possess protection expertise.
+The revised regulations of the radiation protection (1 January 2011) are based on international standards like the IAEA Safety Standards GSR part 3., dose limits from ICRP general requirements that 103, and the radiation sources and equipment shall be made according to the latest version of applicable ISO and IEC standards.
+The radiation protection regulations contain a general requirement that licensees must possess adequate radiation protection expertise.
 This general requirement is further elaborated in several guidelines, where more specific training requirements in the various fields of work are given.

 According to the 2000 Act on Radiation Protection and Use of Radiation, the operator shall report radiation doses sustained by each worker annually to NRPA.
 These doses must be kept below 20 mSv/y (adaption of the ICRP 103 for each worker).
-The facility operator should register the doses.
-In general, annual radiation doses should be below 20 mSv/y, but IFE has obtained permission from NRPA for certain workers employed in special working operations to exceed this limit as long as the 100 mSv/5-year limit is maintained.
-Such exceptions must be justified and expressly applied for.
+The facility operator shall register the doses.
+In general, annual radiation doses should be below 20 mSv/y.
 Pregnant workers have a dose limit of 1 mSv for the remainder of the pregnancy, i.e. after the pregnancy has been diagnosed.
 There are no particular dose limits for women of childbearing age.